23W-GBAC/AmaAdusei/automationblog.md

 # COMMENTS AND OVERALL IMPRESSION
 I shed a lot of tears and had a lot of migranes during this process.

-Three times I caught myself nearly  saying,"Scheiße" To even decide on the automation project was tough.
+Three times I caught myself nearly  saying,"Scheiße."
+To even decide on the automation project was tough.
 After I knew what to do, the problem was not the code but the execution of the code.
 Before, I had no idea of what I was doing and I made so many errors.
-I even created a workflow file without having a corresponding Python Script.😹 I also made some radical decisions as well as silly ones.
+I even created a workflow file without having a corresponding Python Script.😹
+I also made some radical decisions as well as silly ones.
 I created so many branches and some forks(which I deleted after) to test every step I made towards the automation project.
 This helped me to keep the mess from my main branch until I was sure of the progress.
-Once, I did feel lazy to work on a branch and I messed upn my main branch (I did cry) but before that i had previously copied all the files on my Git twice on my local machine and my phone also😹 so I deleted everything and copied it back.
+Once, I did feel lazy to work on a branch and I messed upn my main branch (I did cry) but before that i had previously copied all the files on my GitHub repo twice on my local machine and my phone also😹 so I deleted everything and copied it back.
 I also sought advice from 'Stack Overflow' and 'Python Reddit' everytime I got an error with my workflow and they were indeed helpful.
 In some months to come after gaining more insight, I look forward to making advancements.
 I am open to any advice and adjustments.
-I am looking for ways to make the automation even better and I can not do that without your honest view, comments and contributions.
+I am looking for ways to make the automation even better and I can not do that without your honest views, comments and contributions.
 Thank you.